Manas24vani/Manas24vani/README.md

 👋 Hi, I’m Manas vani.
 I'm a graduate student at Pace University.
-I am interested in everything related to Data Science.
-- In my profile the Chocolate Hackathon is the project for Dataiku hackathon.
-My group ended up at 3rd in the competition out of 35 teams.
-- The second project displays how I used python to do EDA on a dataset and then used the streamlit library to make a dashboard out of it.
+I am passionate about data.
+My goal is to display my work and document the process of EDA and ML models that I build.
+The github pages will also serve as a way for me to reflect/revisit my past work.
+For job opportunities feel free to reach out at - manas.a.vani@pace.edu
 <!---
 Manas24vani/Manas24vani is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.